KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 * Contact Us Page:

-    * Contains a contact form which can be used to recieve more information, the form includes radio buttons where users can rate their overall user experience along with a comments section where they can elaborate more.
+    * Contains a contact form which can be used to receive more information, the form includes radio buttons where users can rate their overall user experience along with a comments section where they can elaborate more.
 As part of form validation the name and email fields have been set to required, this prompts the user to enter details if they have been missed.
 The form can be submitted using the submit button which POSTS to https://formdump.codeinstitute.net and returns the values entered.

 <h3>Future Implementations</h3>

-* A database for storing user's information as the basis for a news letter or info pack which can be sent out to subscribers informing them of changes or updates being made to the site.
+* A database for storing user's information as the basis for a newsletter or info pack which can be sent out to subscribers informing them of changes or updates being made to the site.

 <h3>Accessibility</h3>